-During her first year at the helm of the Ursinus program, Coach Benner guided the Bears to a 19-4 overall record, 9-1 in conference.
-The Bears once again won the Centennial Conference Championship for the eighth straight time, defeating the Franklin & Marshall Diplomats by a score of 2-1.
+In Benner’s first year in charge, the Bears finished 19-4 overall and 9-1 in conference play and won the league championship for the eighth straight season, defeating Franklin & Marshall by a score of 2-1.
 The Bears then went on to defeat Christopher Newport, Messiah, and Salisbury en route to another appearance in the semifinals of the NCAA Division III tournament.

-Prior to joining Ursinus, Benner was the head coach at Manheim Central High School for three years where she led her team to three Lancaster-Lebanon League playoff appearances and two Pennsylvania District III playoff appearances.
+Prior to Ursinus, Benner spent three seasons as the head coach of Manheim Central High School, where she racked up three Lancaster-Lebanon League playoff appearances and two Pennsylvania District III playoff appearances.

-She also is a coach for the Simply Field Hockey Club and was formerly a US Field Hockey Futures Elite Instructor for two years, and ODU Team Camp instructor for eight years.
+Benner is also a coach for the Simply Field Hockey Club and was formerly a US Field Hockey Futures Elite Instructor for two years and ODU Team Camp instructor for eight years.

-At Old Dominion, she was concertmaster of the Old Dominion Symphony Orchestra and 1st chair violinist of the Diehn String Quartet.
+Benner also has a passion for music, in particular the violin.
+She had played since she was three years old and was an orchestra director at Manheim Central.
+Benner was concert master of the Old Dominion Symphony Orchestra and 1st chair violinist of the Diehn String Quartet.